davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 I may relish the solutions to building quality software, but the best solution to any problem is to eliminate the problem.
 [Don't bet against Mr Miyagai's wisdom](https://en.wikipedia.org/wiki/The_Karate_Kid).

-Let's imagine a hypothetical tool that could take, as input, a software system and a description of a change.
-The system produces, as output, an updated system with that change incorporated.
-This hypothetical system would not rely on any particular software construction technique.
+Let's imagine a hypothetical tool that could take, as input, any software system and a description of a change.
+The tool produces, as output, an updated system with that change incorporated.
+This hypothetical system would not rely on any particular software construction technique—it works with any system you give it.

 <figure>
   <a href="/images/aiblackbox.png">
     <img src="/images/aiblackbox.png"